How should we fund the transport system in the future?

-We are running an innovative public conversation forum that allows us to listen to a wide range of people and understand different perspectives.
-The software behind this is called Pol.is and is fun and easy to use.
+In stage 1 we ran an innovative public conversation forum called Pol.is that allowed us to listen to a wide range of people and understand different perspectives.

-Pol.is as an online tool helps us gather and make sense of open-ended feedback from large groups of people.
-Participants can add their own 140-character statements for others to ‘vote’ on (agree, disagree or pass).
+Pol.is is an online tool that helps gather and make sense of open-ended feedback from large groups of people.
+Participants added their own short statements for others to ‘vote’ on (agree, disagree or pass).
 This approach combines qualitative and quantitative methodologies.

 What is the conversation about?

 This conversation is about how we will fund our land transport system into the future.
 This includes: